Ship-of-Agony/C2Cam/README.md

 ## 🚀 Installation & Deployment Guide

+!!!
+Please Note: you absolutely need root rights on your printer and, if necessary, the camera fix from DnG https://github.com/DnG-Crafts/K2-Camera !!!

 Follow these step-by-step instructions to deploy the streaming service via SSH.

 ### Step 1: Connect to your Printer via PuTTY